DPH Home > DEHS Home > Programs > Food Facilities

 Food Safety HELP (Health Education Liaison Program)

-Food facilities can take advantage of various services offered by Food Safety HELP including one-on-one consultations,
+and safety expectations.
+Food facilities can take advantage of various services offered by Food Safety HELP including one-on-one consultations, educational

 Raw Oyster Warning